Elmore-Portfolio/Resume_Static_Site/README.md

 1) Build the static website utilizing AWS S3

-    a) Creating a HTML/CSS/Javascript codes uploaded through Github into the S3 Bucket
+    a) Upload HTML/CSS/Javascript codes for the website into the S3 Bucket

     b) Configure the S3 bucket as a static website with public access

 2) Create a domain name utilizing Route 53 to use for the website